 Dental Implants – Columbus, OH

 When dental implants are a viable option, most dentists will highly recommend them to their patients.
 Thanks to the various advancements made over a matter of decades, dental implants are the most complete and lifelike form of tooth replacement that you can get today.
-Here at Third Street Dental, Dr. Glamm and Dr. Sheridan can determine whether implants are right for you and help guide you through the process of rebuilding your smile.
+Here at Third Street Dental, Dr. Patel and Dr. Hamza can determine whether implants are right for you and help guide you through the process of rebuilding your smile.
 If you’re ready to take the first step towards getting dental implants in Columbus, OH, call us today.

 Why Choose Third Street Dental for Dental Implants?